johnsen/Sonatina-symphonic-orchestra-MIDNAM/README.md

 (Copy for example, 1st Violins to 4 files and rename go into each file and edit the midi map name to reflect the name you want your ports to be called.)

+See the LSCP_2ndrun for an example, violas in this case.
+And the file sonita-extended-example1.lscp as endresult of this example.

 Good luck and please share your enchancements and templates!